masolimano/maneage/README-hacking.md

 first understand its architecture so you can navigate your way in the directories and understand how to implement your research project within its framework: where to add new files and which existing files to modify for what purpose.
-But before reading this theoretical discussion, please run the template (described in `README.md`: first run `./project configure`, then `./project make -j8`) without any change, just to see how it works (note that the configure step builds all necessary software, so it can take long, but you can read along while its working).
+But if this the first time you are using this template, before reading this theoretical discussion, please run the template once from scratch without any chages (described in `README.md`).
+You will see how it works (note that the configure step builds all necessary software, so it can take long, but you can continue reading while its working).

 The project has two top-level directories: `reproduce` and `tex`. `reproduce` hosts all the software building and analysis